 You may be thinking from this rather critical review that I don’t like Sistersong at all, but I want to expand on this a little bit.
 I think the retelling of The Twa Sisters is an interesting idea.
 I also think a story set in the time, with the threat of both Christianity destroying old religions and the Saxons invading, is a great idea.
 I’m not even opposed to transgender and disabled characters – I think we need more of both of these.

 However Sistersong falls far short when it comes to including these characters.
 It rather lazily relies on damaging stereotypes to prop up the plot, and does more damage to those characters than good.
-This is a case of “if you don’t have lived experience of these things, you need to be very careful, do your research, and use sensitivity readers.”
+Perhaps I am being too harsh, perhaps the whole point was to show how rife transphobia and ableism are.
+But personally I found this incredibly distressing in a way that didn’t seem necessary.

 I was surprised when I looked online to see if anybody else had mentioned these things in relation to Sistersong, because whilst a few reviews mention transphobia and, to a lesser degree, ableism in their content warnings, most of them still give Sistersong a glowing review.
 But these two issues made it very challenging for me to finish reading the book – I had to read it in short bursts with lots of breaks in between – and I cannot be the only one that feels this way.
 So I hope that this review provides you with enough detail to choose whether to read Sistersong or not, and to be prepared if you do for what is included.